Do Economic Sanctions Work?

 What are Sanctions?

 Economic sanctions are punitive actions taken by governments against another government for violating human rights issues, building weapons of mass destruction, or violating international law.
-Sanctions are normally imposed as a way of punishing a country and getting the country to change.
-The problem is – they normally do not work.
+Sanctions are normally imposed to punish a country with the objective of forcing the country to change.
+The problem is – sanctions normally do not work.
 The most comprehensive study, Economic Sanctions Reconsidered

 , concluded that sanctions worked only 33 percent of the time between 1960 and 2006.
 The authors reviewed 200 sanctions and identified the features that improve the effectiveness of sanctions.